DGretta/Music/modular/intellijel_stomp_guide.md

 ---

 **Bottom Line:** Stomp isn't just an interface - it's a **bridge processor** that transforms modular CV generation into expression pedal automation through proper impedance conversion and level management.
 Every patch teaches something new about how signal flow and impedance matching really work.
-As the **expression automation brain of Phase 2 ecosystems**, it transforms organic modulation, controlled chaos, and pattern learning into unified pedal expression control that bridges the modular and pedal worlds seamlessly.
+As the **expression automation brain of advanced ecosystems**, it transforms organic modulation, controlled chaos, and pattern learning into unified pedal expression control that bridges the modular and pedal worlds seamlessly.